-- Apply to Baylor University through GoBaylor and monitor student account and Baylor email for any messages, required tasks or deadlines. - ✓ If selecting the Professional Pilot concentration, applicants will be directed to a separate application for admission into the flight training program. - Applicants will be notified via GoBaylor if they have been accepted to Baylor and the concentration. - ★ All students who are offered an available slot in the major, must "ACCEPT" the offer as indicated and by the established deadline.
+- Apply to Baylor University through GoBaylor and monitor student account and Baylor email for any messages, required tasks or deadlines. - ★ Applicants must complete a separate Aviation Sciences or Aviation Administration application which will be linked on their GoBaylor account. - ★ Applicants will be notified via GoBaylor if they have been accepted to Baylor and the Aviation Sciences Program. - ★ All students who are offered a flight slot in the program must "ACCEPT" the flight slot offer by the established deadline using the flight slot confirmation form on GoBaylor.